Canada to send military advisers to help Iraq counter Islamic State

-OTTAWA Canada will deploy military officials to Iraq to advise government forces fending off an insurgency by Islamic State militants, in response to a request from U.S. President Barack Obama, Prime Minister Stephen Harper said Friday.
+OTTAWA Canada will deploy military officials to Iraq to advise government forces fending off an insurgency by Islamic State militants, Prime Minister Stephen Harper said Friday, as the U.S. announced a coalition with a similar mission.

 "The fanaticism of the (Islamic State) terrorist group is a real threat to regional security and millions of innocent people in Iraq, Syria and beyond," Harper said in a statement at the NATO summit in Wales.